-SECURITY PERSONNEL AND TRANSPORTATION SERVICES
+SECURITY PERSONNEL AND SERVICES

-Security transportation service is available from the on-duty Security Officer for students or employees.
-If anyone would like to utilize the security escort service, call the officer at 207-745-6090 all day/night Monday through Friday and 7:00 pm through 7:00 am Saturday and Sunday.
-Prior arrangements can be made by calling 207-745-6090, or by filling out a request card located outside of the security office.
+Security services are available from the on-duty security officer for students or employees.
+If anyone would like to utilize the security escort service, call (207) 745-6090 all day/night Monday through Friday and 7:00 pm through 7:00 am Saturday and Sunday.
+Prior arrangements can be made by calling (207) 745-6090, or by filling out a request card located outside of the security office.